Hiring an employee from abroad

 If you are seeking international expertise for your company and a suitable individual cannot be found in Finland, it is worth looking for an employee or intern from abroad.
 It is important to remember, however, that you may need a separate permit for employing someone from another country.

 If the employer has not found a suitable employee in Finland, they can search for labour abroad.
 The employer can also utilise a labour market area larger than Finland in larger-scale recruitments.
-However, keep in mind that hiring a foreign employee may require a permit.
-The same terms of employment and occupational safety requirements apply to foreign and Finnish workers.

 Work in Finland as an aid in international recruitment